SAP/project-kb/prospector/README.md

 explain in detail what you did and what unexpected behaviour you observed (also indicate your operating system and Python version).

-*Please note that Windows is not supported*, WSL should be fine though.
+*Please note that Windows is not supported*, WSL and WSL2 is fine though.

 **IMPORTANT**: this project adopts `black` for code formatting.
 You may want to configure your editor so that autoformatting is enforced "on save".
 The pre-commit hook ensures that black is run prior to committing anyway, but the auto-formatting might save you some time and avoid frustration.

-If you use VScode, this can be achieved by pasting these lines in your configuration file:
+If you use VSCode, this can be achieved by pasting these lines in your configuration file:

 ```
     "python.formatting.provider": "black",